-Thanks to its very active photographic community, MarineTraffic is able to offer the most complete Photo Directory regarding photos of maritime interest in the world!
+Thanks to its very active photographic community, MarineTraffic is able to offer the most complete Photo Gallery of photos of maritime interest in the world!

-You can find all these photographers easily as there is a dedicated search page for them.
-From the MarineTraffic main menu click on the Community tab and then click on the Photographers option.
+You can find all these Photographers easily as there is a dedicated search page for them.
+From the MarineTraffic main sidebar menu click on the Photo Gallery tab and then click on the Photographers option.

 The Ship Photographers search page enables you to search for certain photographers and apply certain filters to match your search criteria.
 It is similar to the Vessel Photos search page so that you can easily familiarise yourself with it.